ricaim16/printf/README.md

 # _printf :100:

 A formatted output conversion C project completed as part of the low-level programming and algorithm track at ALX.
-The program is a constom creation of the C standard library function, `printf`.
+The program is a custom creation of the C standard library function, `printf`.

 ## Dependencies

-The `_printf` function was coded on an Ubuntu 20.04 LTS machine with `gcc` version 11.2.0.
+The `_printf` function was coded on an Ubuntu 20.04 LTS machine with `gcc` version 9.4.0

 ## Usage